Arch-ive/Seasoned-Recipes/content/recipe/main/Pork & Pineapple Tacos/index.md

 | Spinach |  |

 # Method
-Soak the cashews beforehand
-then
-BBQ the spring onions
-Add them together with corriander stalks (washed), cashews, jalepeno and apple cider vinegar and blend.
+In the afternoon, get a fistful of cashews and soak in water so they're ready to blend later.<br>

+Start by putting the spring onions and the jalepeno on the BBQ.
+Once they're good and charred set them aside to cool. <br>

+Cut and wash the corriander roots.
+Half and deseed the jalepeno freezing one half for later.
+Cut up the spring onions.
+Add them all in with the (drained) cashews to blend - adding in the apple cider vinegar to taste and water if it's too thick.<br>

-Fine dice the 1/4 red onion and place in a bowl with olive oil and some corriander leaf.
-Corn and capcicum goes here once cooked.
+Fine dice the 1/4 red onion and place in a bowl with some corriander leaf.
+Corn and capcicum goes here once cooked - tossed with olive oil to finish.
+Also shave the cabbage while you're at it.<br>

-Prep the pineapple cutting them into long wedges
+Prep the pineapple cutting them into long wedges.
+Aim for 2 pieces per taco.<br>
-Coat the pineapple and pork fillet in the spices and salt
+Coat the pineapple and pork fillet in the spices and salt.<br>
+Cut the capcicum into strips so there's good contact with the BBQ.<br>

-Put the corn on the BBQ first and then the pork fillet.
+Put the corn and capcicum on the BBQ first and then the pork fillet.
 Aim to have them both done at the same time so the corn is warm to be served.
+Afterwards turn the BBQ down to toast the tortillas later. <br>

+Let the pork rest while you make the corn/capcicum salsa.
+After the pork is sliced into strips toast the tortillas and enjoy.